33 Yonge Street: Description

-The building stands 13 floors tall, and has 553,032 sf of office space.
-The building also has retail on its ground floor, with several restaurants, as well as an atrium, allowing sunlight to enter the lobby.
+The building stands 13 floors tall, and has 553,032 sf of office space. ] The ground floor includes retail space with several restaurants and service-oriented businesses that support tenants and visitors.
+The building also features a central atrium that allows natural light to enter the lobby area, creating an open interior space and improving daylight within the lower levels of the structure.

 Renovation

 As of 2025, 33 Yonge Street is currently undergoing renovation, along with a rebranding to Berczy Square.